timothyatkinson/timothyatkinson.github.io-P-GP2/index.md

-## Graph Programming with P-GP 2
+## Graph Programming with GP 2

-GP 2 is a graph programming language
+GP 2 is a visual, rule-based graph programming language